-You don’t need an English degree — or any degree! — to be an exceptional proofreader.
+You don’t need a certification or an English degree — or any degree! — to be an exceptional transcript proofreader.

 What clients care about instead are these nine non-negotiable points you must have to be an awesome proofreader who will stand out above the crowd.